 The Skip Records policy ensures that only valid and relevant records continue through the policy execution chain.
-If the record is skipped, it won’t be processed any further.
+If the record is skipped, it is dropped from the message and not forwarded to the client or the cluster.

 Skip Records